What is dengue fever?

 How is dengue fever treated?

-Dengue fever is generally treated with bed rest and fluids.
+There is no specific treatment for the dengue virus.
+Dengue fever is generally treated with supportive care such as pain relievers, bed rest and fluids.
 You may take acetaminophen to lower the fever.
-But you should not take aspirin.
-In severe cases, you may need medical care right away from health care providers familiar with the disease.
-This can greatly cut the risk of death.
+But you should not take aspirin, ibuprofen, or any NSAID (nonsteroidal anti-inflammatory drug).
+In severe cases, you may need medical care right away from healthcare providers familiar with the disease.
+This can greatly cut the risk of death

 Severe dengue fever can be fatal if not treated right away.
 Other effects of severe dengue are: